alexandru-calinoiu/SharedAppSample/README.md

 ### TODO

-- [ ] Find out how to share schema.json between features
+- [x] Find out how to share schema.json between features
-- [ ] Add iOS feature1 link it to the shared project and main app and make it run
+- [x] Add iOS feature1 link it to the shared project and main app and make it run
-- [ ] Add actual async network calls
+- [x] Add actual async network calls
+- [ ] Figure out preview
+- [ ] Add pagination list to iOS